treeform/pixie/README.md

-# You can use this nim template to jump start your nim library or project.

-This template includes:
+# Full-featured 2d graphics library for Nim.

+Written in pure nim.
+Basis for the fidget UI library.

+Features:
+ * images
-* MIT licence
+ * paths
-* src directory and a private common.nim
-* test directory
+ * masks

-* GitHub Actions to run the tests on GitHub
+Supported File formats reading and writing:
+ * BMP (RGBA Only)